ThomasBittner1/KangarooDocumentation/docs/modelNamingConvention.md

+---
+title: Model Naming Conventions for Kangaroo Builder
+description: Kangaroo is relatively flexible when it comes to mesh names in the models.
+Check here for rules.
+---

 Generally Kangaroo is relatively flexible when it comes to model names.

 But there are some rules, and this document lists them: